DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-03-27-understanding-trainee-withdrawals.md

 ### Data analysis

 We began by establishing the scope of the study and imposed parameters to ensure we would finish the study in time.

 - We only mapped what is happening.
-By understanding the current situation better, we can identify which areas are worth exploring more to get to the why.
+By understanding the current situation better, we can identify which areas are worth exploring more to get to the why

 - We only included trainees if their Academic Year started from 1/8/2022 and ended with a course outcome no later than 31/7/23.
-Deferred trainees were not included (230 records).
+Deferred trainees were not included (230 records)

-- We only included Postgraduate routes full-time students.
+- We only included Postgraduate routes full-time students

 - We were not looking at annual trends and we did not include geographic location of ITT providers, disability details, nationality details and ethnicity details.
-We also did not include placement data.
+We also did not include placement data

-We cross analysed ITT factors with trainee demographics.
+- We cross analysed ITT factors with trainee demographics

 The ITT factors we analysed were provider, route, institution, subject, date and reason.
 The demographic factors were gender, age, ethnicity, nationality and disability.